Albania bans 52 Greeks after ‘extremism’ at funeral

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TIRANA: Tirana has banned 52 Greek nationals from entering the country over what it labelled their "extremist" behaviour at the funeral of an ethnic Greek man killed by Albanian police, an official said on Saturday.
+TIRANA: Tirana has banned 52 Greek nationals from entering the country over what it labelled their “extremist” behaviour at the funeral of an ethnic Greek man killed by Albanian police, an official said late Friday.

 The 52 were banned as their “intolerable manifestation of extremism harms Albania’s sovereignty, national and public security,” deputy interior minister Aleksander Lleshaj told reporters.